 What Would Be a Violation of Title IX in Schools?

-student descending university steps - What Would Be a Violation of Title IX in Schools
+Student descending university steps what would be a violation of Title IX in Schools

 Title IX was enacted to protect individuals from sexual discrimination in federally funded schools and educational programs.
 But what would be a violation of Title IX in schools?
 The experienced lawyers at Warner Law Offices, PLLC, know and can help you seek the compensation you deserve.